 The mercy had been there.

 When I arrived showing anger, he greeted me with kindness and curtesy.

 When I kept my brow furrowed and refused to even recognize his attempts to get me to

 When I made fun of his kind gestures and tried to mask it as humor, he kept extending them to me.

 When I adopted the cold shoulder when he hugged me after a discussion, he continued hugging me with affection and hope.

-When I failed in ways that cost him greatly, he kept giving me opportunities to show that I could change.
+When I failed in ways that cost him greatly, he kept giving me opportunities to show that

 When I had just pushed his hand away, he extended it to me again.

 When I had ceased being someone loveable, ceased being someone who inspired affection, he continued to love me.